What Is Deflection? Psychology Explains This Defense Mechanism

 Is deflection a defense mechanism?

-Deflection is one of the many defense mechanisms.
-When someone deflects, they are trying to feel less guilty, avoid negative consequences, and put the blame on others.
+In the definition of the word deflection, it is described as one of the many defense mechanisms.
+To use it in a sentence, when someone deflects, they are trying to feel less guilty, avoid negative consequences, and pass blame and fault onto others.
 It is a learned defense mechanism, typically starting from early childhood.
-Most people have heard children blame their siblings for something they did.
+Most people have heard children blame their siblings for something they did like lose a ball or object when it was actually the opposite.
 Usually, this behavior is diminished as the child enters other development stages.
 However, the habit doesn’t always go away when someone enters adulthood.
 This can be a serious problem and can have a large effect on their relationships.

 How do you deal with deflection?

-The best way to deal with deflection is to communicate how you feel.
+The best way to deal with deflection is to communicate how you feel by having a conversation.
 Point out that you feel the person is deflecting their fault onto you and that it is not appreciated.
-If they continue practicing this behavior, it is best to keep your distance, as this is a very negative trait.
+If they continue practicing this behavior through the course of your relationship that may be an indicator they are not going to change and it may be best to keep your distance, as this can be a very negative trait.
 Being friends with someone who deflects onto you can damage your mental health and self-esteem greatly.
 So, if they continue their harmful behaviors, consider distancing yourself.

 How do you know if someone is deflecting?

 You know someone is deflecting when they try to make you feel bad when they are the ones who did something wrong.
+There are many examples of this.
 Say someone hit you in a traffic accident and they say, “Well, you shouldn’t have been in the lane I wanted to be in!”
-This is an example of deflection, as being in a lane is not wrong, but you being there caused the other person to do wrong.
+This is one of many examples of deflection, as being in a lane is not wrong, but in their point of deflection, you being there caused the other person to do wrong.